ManwilBahaa/rqlink/README.md

 # Rqlink

-Rqlink is a lightweight, intuitive, **Prisma-style ORM** client for [rqlite](https://github.com/rqlite/rqlite).
+Rqlink is a lightweight, intuitive, **Prisma-style** client for [rqlite](https://github.com/rqlite/rqlite).
 It provides a type-safe(ish) JavaScript API to interact with your distributed SQLite database, handling connections, query building, and **safe schema migrations** automatically.

 ## Features